dsohk/rancher-on-azure-workshop/docs/03-DeployApps-on-RKE.md

 ![Exercise3-task8-Deployment-Wordpress-New-Pod-Wordpress-App-Contents-Not-Lost](images/Exercise3-task8-Deployment-Wordpress-New-Pod-Wordpress-App-Contents-Not-Lost.png)

+In this exercise, you have successfully deployed 2 different applications on Kubernetes (RKE2) cluster using SUSE Rancher.
+Further both application have been deploying using  2 different methods 1) Manual Method & 2) Using Helm chart we added onto Rancher marketplace.

 ### Next steps

-In this exercise, you deployed two different applications on RKE2 within Rancher Server, both manually or via a helm chart we added onto Rancher marketplace.

-Now, you can move ahead to the [last exercise](./04-SecureAndManage-RKE.md) of the lab.
+Now, you can move ahead to the [next exercise](./04-SecureAndManage-RKE.md) of the lab "Secure and Manager RKE".